GenericMappingTools/gmt/doc/rst/source/histogram.rst

     The directives specify the handling of extreme values that fall outside the range set by |-T|.
 By default these values are ignored.
 Choose among these:

-    - **b**: Let these values be included in the first or last bins.
+    - **b** - Let these values be included in the first or last bins.
-    - **l**: Only include extreme values below first bin into the first bin.
+    - **l** - Only include extreme values below first bin into the first bin.
-    - **h**: Only include extreme values above the last bin into that last bin.
+    - **h** - Only include extreme values above the last bin into that last bin.

 .. _-N: